-- 1. The clinical preceptor will document the incident and at the Clinical Coordinator's discretion, the student may be reassigned clinical activities or dismiss the student from the clinical area. - 2.
-The documentation will be provided to the Coordinator and the student will be notified. - 3.
-The student will be allowed to attend classes but may not be allowed to return to the clinical setting until the matter is resolved.
+- 1. The clinical preceptor/clinical officiate will document the incident.
+The documentation will be provided to the clinical coordinator. - The clinical coordinator will notify the program director.
+At the discretion of the program director and clinical coordinator, the student may be reassigned other clinical activities, placed on probation, or dismissed from the program.
+The student will be notified. - 3.
+The student may be allowed to attend classes but may not be allowed to return to the clinical setting until the matter is resolved.
 Clinical absences do not accrue during this process, but time missed must be made up. - 4.
 The student is given the opportunity to present in writing their explanation of the incident. - 5.
-The Clinical Coordinator and student will meet to review the incident. - 6.
+The Clinical Coordinator, program director, and student will meet to review the incident. - 6.
 When deemed necessary by the Program Director, a faculty committee will review the documentation of the incident and the meeting of the student and the faculty member.
 A recommendation will be made and forwarded to the Director. - 7.
 The review of the incident must take place within five (5) business days of the date of event, unless there are extenuating circumstances. - 8.
 After reviewing all the information, the Program Director makes the final decision on disciplinary action.